-- instruction and additional supports are layered across learning environments, including the home, and: - are coherent and consistent with instruction received elsewhere in the school day and occur in addition to, not instead of, regular literacy instruction,28 - are differentiated to the individual child's specific profile of literacy strengths and needs,29
+- instruction and additional supports are implemented across learning environments in addition to, not instead of, core instruction, and are coherent and consistent with the Essential Instructional Practices for Literacy and Mathematics;37 - supports are differentiated to the individual child's specific profile of strengths and needs;38 - highly trained educators are those teaching the children needing the most support;39 - teachers are supported to design needs-based instruction by using and analyzing multiple, varied, systematic, formative assessments and observation as appropriate in an ongoing basis to:

-- highly trained educators are those teaching the children needing the most support;30 and - teachers are supported in using and reflecting on analyses of multiple, systematic internal assessments (e.g., universal screening, diagnostic, progress monitoring tools) and observation as appropriate in an on-going basis to: identify individual child needs early and accurately; tailor whole group, small group, and one-on-one instruction; and measure progress regularly.31
+- $\hfill\square$ identify individual child needs early and accurately; - □ tailor whole group, small group, and one-on-one instruction; - □ measure progress regularly; and - □ move students fluidly among layered supports as their needs change in order to avoid ability grouping that is long-term and static in nature; and40 - formal and informal assessment practices disrupt historical patterns of marginalization with respect to race, ethnicity, gender, ability, socio-economic status, language, etc.41.

-6. Organizational systems assess and respond to individual challenges that may impede literacy development.
+6. Organizational systems assess and respond to individual needs that may impact learning and development.